aJ23101/Cinefolio/README.md

 If you have ideas, feedback, or suggestions, feel free to open an issue or start a discussion.

-## ⚠️ Disclaimer

-Cinefolio uses the TMDB API to retrieve movie information and images.

-Cinefolio is not affiliated with or endorsed by TMDB.

 ## 📄 License